The Best Whole Life Insurance For Infinite Banking

 Also, their PUA rider is of the “use-it-or-lose-it” variety and therefore much less flexible than the other true mutual companies on this list.
 If you want to skip paying PUAs one year, you won’t be able to pay them again in the future.
 That’s a dealbreaker for most infinite bankers.

-Lafayette comes in #1 for the highest early cash value out of all the best Infinite Banking companies.
+Lafayette is one of the most popular Infinite Banking companies, coming in #1 for the highest early cash value.
 This is because, similar to Guardian Life, Lafayette Life lets you add more of a term rider and more PUAs, which accelerates those early cash values.

 What’s concerning about Lafayette:

-Although they have the best early cash values, their long-term performance drags due to low death benefit and PUA ratios, and this translates to their initial high early cash value sprint fading after the first 5-7 policy years.
+Although they have the best early cash values, their long-term performance LAGS substantially due to the small amount of death benefit that their base policy and PUAs buy.
+This translates to the initial high cash value sprint fading to the back of the pack after the first 5-7 policy years.

 What’s Not Impressive: